 Under the supervision of the section manager, the APS will conduct background research on owners of regulated equipment and make initial compliance decisions.
 For those suspected of being non-compliant, the APS will conduct a comprehensive audit, and may conduct an inspection, of the owner’s equipment for compliance with applicable regulations and issue a Notice of Violation if violations are proven.
 The APS will also administer settlement conferences with violators in attempt to reach a mutually agreeable settlement agreement.
 If unable to settle, the APS will package the case for referral to CARB legal counsel.

 You will find additional information about the job in the Duty Statement.

 This position may be eligible for hybrid in-office work and in-state telework.
 The amount of telework is at the discretion of the agency and is based on the California Air resource Boards' (CARB) current telework policy.
 While the CARB may support telework, some in-person attendance is also required.

 The positions at the CARB may be eligible for telework with in-person attendance based on the operational needs of the position under Government Code 14200 for eligible applicants residing in California, subject to the candidate meeting telework eligibility criteria set forth in the CalEPA telework policy and/or future program need.
 Employees not residing in California are not eligible for telework.
 Regardless of hybrid telework eligibility, all employees may be required to report to the position’s designated headquarters location at their own expense, as indicated on their duty statement.

-- Standard office environment (for example, artificial lighting, controlled temperature, etc.).
+- Standard office environment (artificial lighting, controlled temperature, etc.)

 - Daily use of a personal computer, office equipment, and/or telephone.